 National Park Kornati – A necklace with 89 precious stones

-Kornati archipelago consists of a group of 89 islands, islets and rocks.
-Kornati are the densest archipelago in the Mediterranean Sea, located in the central part of the Adriatic.
+Kornati archipelago consists of a group of 89 islands, islets, and rocks.
+The Kornati is the densest archipelago in the Mediterranean Sea, located in the central part of the Adriatic.

-Thay are characterized by interesting geomorphology, indented coastline and varied life of the community.
-The islands are mainly covered by vegetation of rocky pastures; each separated by stone walls and consisted of grassland communities typical to dry areas.
+They are characterized by interesting geomorphology, indented coastline, and varied life of the community.
+The islands are mainly covered by vegetation of rocky pastures; each separated by stone walls and consisting of grassland communities typical to dry areas.

 The history of colonization of the Kornati archipelago reaches far into the past and we can follow the development of civilization in this region from the Neolithic period to the present day.